bkelemen-pitech/my-potential-palm-tree/Docs/Document/MergeDocument.md

 ## Merge document  API
-This API merges the content of the documents sent in the {documentIds} parameter.
+This API merges the content of the documents sent in the {document_ids} parameter.
 Internally it will call `/internalAPI/documents/mergedocument`.
-This API is used to create a new document that will have the content of all the documents to be merged (documents with ids {documentIds}).
+This API is used to create a new document that will have the content of all the documents to be merged (documents with ids {document_ids}).
 The new document status will be "UNTREATED" (status=1) and verification status "NOT VERIFIED" (statutVerification2 = 0).

 ---